 Just two hours north of Atlanta is a gorgeous state park with a romantic twist.
 Fort Mountain State Park may be best known for its mysterious rock wall, but only those with a keen eye will find its heart-shaped stone.
 It’s the perfect Valentine’s Day destination for active couples.

 During the Great Depression, the Civilian Conservation Corps was tasked with building a 38-foot fire tower atop Fort Mountain.
 A young stone mason named Arnold Bailey led the team while missing his sweetheart back home.
 To show his love, he carved a heart-shaped stone and centered it above a window.
 His romantic gesture must have won Margaret Reece’s heart, because they were married 59 years until his death in 1994.

 Fort Mountain State Park is also a popular destination for weekend getaways and longer vacations.
-Fully equipped cabins have lake or forest views, while a campground offers hot showers and cozy campfires.
+Newly renovated cabins have lake or forest views, while a campground offers hot showers and cozy campfires.
 The park features 14 miles of trails, ranging from an easy lake loop to a challenging backcountry trek.
 Mountain bikers can show off their skills on some of the top singletrack in Georgia.
 During summer, guests can also enjoy a sandy swimming beach and boat rentals at the small lake.